Important information and who we are

 - Third parties or publicly available sources.
+We may find your contact details on publicly available sources, such as public registers, networking sites, your corporate website.
 We may receive personal data about you from various third parties and public sources.
-For example, search information providers such as Google based outside the EU, public registers such as Companies House and Linkedin.
+For example, search information providers such as Google based outside the EU, public registers such as Companies House and LinkedIn.

 How we use your personal data.
 Our purpose and lawful bases.

 We will use your personal data in the following circumstances:

 - Where we need to perform a contract or to take steps prior to entering a contract with you.

 - Where it is necessary for our legitimate interests or those of a third party and your interests and fundamental rights do not override those interests.
 Our legitimate interest will include for example, market research purposes, marketing purposes, business development and technical measures to ensure our services are running effectively in particular, but not limited to unauthorised access and use.
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.

 - Where we need to comply with a legal or regulatory obligation.

 You will receive marketing communications from us if you have requested information from us or purchased our services or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have opted in to receive marketing communications.